gavinlyonsrepo/LR_meter_arduino/README.md

 --------------------
 * Name : LR_meter_arduino
 * Title : Inductance and Resistance meter, Arduino based.
 * Description : Inductance and Resistance meter, Arduino based.
 2 tests, 4 resistor test ranges.
-One Inductance test, Analog joystick input , outputs to serial monitor.
+One Inductance test, Analog joystick input , outputs to serial monitor and OLED.
 Resistor range is from 0ohms to 2MOhms , Inductor range is 80uH to 30,000uH.
 * Author: Gavin Lyons